cvppa2023/cvppa2023.github.io/_pages/challenges.md

 - [Hierarchical Panoptic Segmentation of Crops and Weeds](#hierarchical-panoptic-segmentation-of-crops-and-weeds)
 - [Deep Nutrient Deficiency - Dikopshof - Winter Wheat and Winter Rye](#deep-nutrient-deficiency---dikopshof---winter-wheat-and-winter-rye)

+There will be a part of the workshop, where we announce the winners and plan to award a certificate for winning entries that provide a short description of their technical approach by a short technical report.

 Please feel free to participate to these challenges and submit your solutions as an extended abstract or full paper.
-Visit the [Call for Papers page](/submissions) for further details.
+Visit the [Call for Papers page](/cfp) for further details.
 [Valerio Giuffrida](http://www.valeriogiuffrida.academy) is the challenges lead; [contact](mailto:V.Giuffrida@napier.ac.uk) with questions or concerns.
 Please also contact the competition organizers with specific questions regarding the competition.